Responsibility for this website lies with:

 The data processing is carried out on the basis of the legal provisions of Section 96 para 3 Telecommunications Act (TKG) as well as Art.
 6(1)(a) (consent) and/or (f) (legitimate interest) of the GDPR.
 Our concern within the meaning of the GDPR (legitimate interest) is the improvement of our offer and our website.
 We have entered into a corresponding contract with the provider for order data processing.

 You can change your cookie settings here.

-You can subscribe to our newsletter via our website.
-We need your email address and your consent for this.
+You can subscribe to our newsletter on our website.
+For this, we need your email address as well as your consent.
 Once you have registered for the newsletter, you will receive a confirmation email with a link to confirm your registration.
-This method is called "double opt in" and is state of the art.
+This method is called "double opt-in" and is state of the art.
 Applications are logged in order to comply with the requirement to provide evidence.
 This also includes the data categories of login and confirmation time as well as IP address.
-Changes to your data stored with the mailing service provider are also logged.
+Changes to your data stored with the mailing service provider may also be logged.

 Integration of third-party services and/or content

 The websites of EWP may contain links to external third-party websites whose content is not under the control of EWP.
 The respective provider or operator of the websites is always responsible for the content of any linked pages.
 The linked pages were checked at the time of linking for possible legal violations.
 No illegal content was detectable at the time of making such links.
 Should we become aware of legal violations, we will remove the corresponding links to the external websites concerned without delay.

 Services of third-party providers are used, e.g. to integrate videos.
 For this purpose, these third-party providers need IP addresses of the website users, otherwise they will not be able to send the integrated content to the users' devices.
 These data may be sent to servers in the USA.

 The permissibility of transmitting data to the USA is based on the adequacy decision of the EU of 10 July 2023 (EU-U.S. Data Privacy Framework).